sfu-natlang/SFUTranslate/README.md

     + `aspects` the package containing implementations of aspect-augmented nmt model and its baselines
         - `ae_utils`
         - `aspect_extract_main`
+        - `containers`
         - `extract_vocab`
         - `model`
         - `module`
         - `tester`
         - `trainer`
     + `sts` the package containing the implementation of the attentional sequence-to-sequence model using RNNs
+        - `model`
+    + `copy` the package containing the implementation of a simple copy model which only tokenizes and then detokenizes the input to produce the output.
         - `model`
     + `transformer` the package containing the implementation of vanilla transformer model
         - `model`